RogueTensor/bitagent_subnet/README.md

 **Key Features**
 - Working our way up the [Berkeley Function Calling Leaderboard](https://gorilla.cs.berkeley.edu/leaderboard.html#leaderboard) (BFCL)
+  - We now fully support BFCL's multi-turn simulation environment!
+  - We are currently evaluating on multi-turn base like tasks and are working on scaling into more complex tool usage.
 - No API / subscription requirements
 - Run light models (8B parameter) for huge impact
 - FINETUNED MODEL evaluation of tool calling language model fine tunes